mfumagalli/ngsSim/examples/README.md

 # Data simulation

+`ngsSim` simulates data under a constant population size model.
+A simple model that mimics the effects of population expansion is implemented using the option `-expansion 1`.

 ### Settings:

 * 3 populations, where the closest populations (2nd and 3rd) differ from an average FST of 0.1 and these differ from the other one from an average FST of 0.3;